citp/privacy-policy-historical/o/or/orb/orbitzforbusiness.net.md

 > BY SUBMITTING PERSONAL INFORMATION TO US, AND/OR BY USING OUR SITE, AND/OR BY PERMITTING US ACCESS TO YOUR THIRD PARTY ACCOUNTS, YOU AGREE THAT WE MAY COLLECT, USE AND DISCLOSE SUCH PERSONAL INFORMATION IN ACCORDANCE WITH THIS PRIVACY POLICY AND AS PERMITTED OR REQUIRED BY LAW.
 >
-> If you do not agree with these terms, do not provide any Personal Information to us.
-If you refuse or withdraw your consent, or if you choose not to provide us with any required Personal Information, we may not be able to provide you Products or Services.
+> If you do not agree with the terms set forth below, do not provide any Personal Information to us.
+If you choose not to provide us with any required Personal Information, or if you withdraw your consent, we may not be able to provide you Products or Services.
 >
 > **Minors**
 >